mijdavis2/pyokta-aws-cli-assume-role/README.md

 ## Why a new tool?

-My cohorts and I wanted a tool that was easy to isntall and use, easy to configure, was easy to improve and maintain, and supported multi-tenancy.
+My cohorts and I wanted a tool that was easy to install and use, easy to configure, easy to improve and maintain, and supported multi-tenancy.

 ## Requirements